arcalot/.github/profile/README.md

 Arcaflow allows you to encapsulate and version-control expertise, making potentially very complex workflows easily portable among environments and automation systems.
-With an Arcaflow workflow, you can carefully craft a pipeline of actions that serves your direct needs, and share that workflow virtually unchanged for others to run in different environments and CI/CD systems.
+With an Arcaflow workflow, you can carefully craft a pipeline of actions that serves your direct needs and share that worflow virtually unchanged for others to run in different environments and CI/CD systems.

 An ever-growing catalog of